macbookandrew/wp-youtube-live/readme.txt

 = Quota Units =

+- The YouTube Data API used by this plugin enforces a daily quota limit.
+Each request to find live videos costs 100 quota units, and the current daily cap (as of April 14, 2020) is 10,000 daily quota units.
-- Every uncached page load costs 100 quota units.
-API results are cached for 30 seconds (by default) on your server to help cut down on quota cost.
+- Every time this plugin checks for live videos, it costs 100 quota units.
+The API responses are cached for 15 minutes (by default) on your server to help stay within the daily quota limit.
-- End users’ browsers will request an update from the server every 30 seconds; when the API results cache is stale, your server will make another API request, which costs an additional 100 quota units.
+- End users’ browsers will request an update from your site every 30 seconds.
+- The admin settings panel has a field to configure how often to check the YouTube Data API for live videos.
+A value of 900 seconds (15 minutes) should stay pretty close to the default daily quota.
+If you have low traffic during “off hours” (when you’re not likely to be broadcasting a live event), you may be able to experiment and set this lower, since the quota won’t be consumed as much during the off hours.
 - Fallback behavior:
     - “Show a custom HTML message” costs no additional quota units
     - “Show scheduled live videos” fallback behavior costs an additional 100 quota units per API call plus 3 quota units for each scheduled video you have (until the next-scheduled video starts [plus a 15-minute “grace period” to give some leeway for your actual start time], or for 5 minutes if there are no videos scheduled)